majoreks/postgraduate-proj-telescope-img-analysis/report/metrics.md

 ### Precision and recall related metrics

 Mean Average Precision (mAP) and Mean Average Recall (mAR) extend IoU-based evaluation to capture both the trade-off between false positives and true positives and the model’s ability to find all objects.
 Using `torchmetrics.detection.mean_ap.MeanAveragePrecision`, predictions and ground-truths are aggregated to compute metrics at multiple IoU thresholds (by default COCO’s from 0.50 to 0.95 with step of 0.05).
 Mean Average Recall (mAR) is similarly derived by measuring recall at fixed numbers of detections per image (e.g., 1, 10, 100) across the same IoU thresholds and averaging it.
+Precision together with Recall describe the model’s effectiveness at producing correct positive detections and at identifying all true objects.

 #### Precision
 Precision is a key evaluation metric that measures the correctness of the model’s positive predictions by determining the proportion of true objects among all detected ones.
 It reflects the model’s effectiveness at filtering out false positives—higher precision implies the model makes confident, trustworthy detections with few incorrect alarms.